Jeyster/manning-final-project/README.md

 * LoginServlet: it contains all needed to connect a user.
 Once authentified, it redirects to the home page.
 * ModifyUserServlet: it contains all needed to modify a user.
 Once modified, it redirects to the home page.
 * RegisterServlet: it contains all needed to add a new user.
 Once added, it redirects to the home page.
+* DisconnectServlet: it used to disconnect a user.
+After it redirects to the login page.
 * Password: it contains all needed to make secured passwords.
-*Tools: it contains the method to find strange caracter in a login.
+* Tools: it contains the method to find strange caracter or space in a login.
-*Constants : it contains all constants used in the program (Objects, Pages, Alerts, Attributs).